useshortcut/spymemcached/README.markdown

 _Note: The ant test target is in the process of being updated to run the additional tests written for Auto Discovery._

-The latest version of AmazonElastiCacheClusterClient has a set of command line arguments that can be used to configure the location of your testing server.
+The latest version of Amazon ElastiCache Cluster Client has a set of command line arguments that can be used to configure the location of your testing server.
 The arguments are listed below.